John Almond (monk)

-John Almond (1537 – 18 April 1585) was a Cistercian monk.
+John Almond (c.1509 – 18 April 1585) was a Cistercian monk.
 He is commemorated as a Confessor of the Faith in the Roman Catholic Church, and his name has been included in the supplementary process of the English Martyrs.

 He came from Cheshire, and was a monk in the time of Henry VIII, but neither his abbey nor his fate during and after its suppression have been identified.

-He died in prison at Hull Castle on 18 April 1585, having been imprisoned there since 1579.
+In 1579 he was imprisoned at Hull Castle.
+The ground-floor of the South Blockhouse was often used for this purpose.
+Conditions were particularly poor, with contemporary accounts noting that the quarters "have been overflowed with water at high tide..."

+He died in prison on 18 April 1585; he was about 76 years old.
+According to John Hungerford Pollen, the old priest "...after many sufferings in prison, was left in extreme age to pine away under a neglect that was revolting."